 All You Need to Know about Small Dogs

 If you have decided to buy or adopt a dog, but you are afraid a mid-sized or large dog would cause you trouble, the option available to you consists of small dogs.
-Such little furry friends are just as fun (and maybe even more) as bigger-sized canine companions, and they can enlighten your days with their playful behavior, without causing you too much trouble.
+Such little furry friends are just as fun (or maybe even more) as bigger-sized canine companions, and they can brighten your days with their playful behavior without causing you too much trouble.

 What you should not forget is the fact that small-sized breeds (just like any dog breed) possess different behaviors and physical traits based on their genes, so if you plan on getting a dog just because you like how it looks, you should reconsider your choice.